-Alcohol dependence can have a profound effect on an individual’s life.
-It does more than affect a person’s career and relationships; on a practical level, it can seriously impact overall health and longevity.
-Long periods of heavy alcohol use is linked to brain and nervous system disease, nutrient deficiencies, and more.
-Perhaps the most well established complication of long-term alcohol use is liver disease.
-When an affected individual completes a recovery program, they may receive evidence-based interventions that address nutrition and the importance of self-care in recovery.
-However, the lingering question remains: can you reverse liver damage from alcoholism?
+Alcohol dependence can have profound effects on an individual’s life.
+It does more than affect a person’s career and relationships, and on a practical level, it can seriously impact overall health and longevity.
+Long periods of heavy alcohol use are linked to brain and nervous system disease, nutrient deficiencies, and more.
+Perhaps the most well-established complication of long-term alcohol use is liver disease.
+An individual who completes a recovery program may go on to receive evidence-based interventions that address nutrition and the importance of self-care in recovery.
+However, the lingering question remains: can liver damage from alcoholism be reversed?

 Common Liver Diseases

 Jaundice, or the yellowing of the skin or eyes, is the result of excess bilirubin in the body.
-During the course of normal blood production, the body produces bilirubin that the liver excretes.
-When the liver sustains damage from alcohol use, it is unable to excrete the bilirubin, leading the pigmented substance to build up in the body.
+During the course of normal blood production, the body produces bilirubin excreted by the liver.
+When the liver sustains damage from alcohol use, it is unable to excrete bilirubin, causing the pigmented substance to build up in the body.
 People with jaundice may also experience abdominal pain, flu-like symptoms, and fatigue.
 The presence of jaundice itself is non-life-threatening, but it often signals an underlying issue with the liver itself.

 Chronic alcohol use is also associated with Hepatitis, or inflammation of the liver.
 Alcoholic hepatitis can lead to nausea, vomiting, and abdominal pain.
 Left untreated, it can progress to cirrhosis of the liver.
 Alcoholic Steatohepatitis is a severe form of hepatitis that can affect up to 20% of heavy drinkers and can lead to permanent damage and scarring.